neuefische/wd-flipped-classroom-curriculum/sessions/mock-interview-2/challenges-mock-interview-2.md

 # Challenges: Mock Interview 1

 ## CodeWars Callanges

+(difficulty: 🔥 -> 🔥🔥 -> 🔥🔥🔥)

 > It is all about practice! 💪

 Please make sure you have an account on www.codewars.com, if not you can join [here](https://www.codewars.com/join)!

 - [Problem 1]
 - [Problem 2]
 - [Problem 3]
 - [Problem 4]
 - [Problem 5]
 - [Problem 6] => The same problem covered during the sessison

 > 💡 If not sure where to start, it is highly recommended to refer to this guide 👉😉 [Guide]!